silverhadch/luced/README.md

 Licensed under the GPL3.
 Open Source Nano Ripoff in Python lol.
 Dedicated to my Friend.
-Main-Development is finished, however Issues and Contributions are welcomed.
+Main-Development is finished, however Issues and Contributions are welcomed and will be made.
 Feel free to help.

 # Maintainer and Contributers